Optimal projection to improve parametric importance sampling in high dimension: Numerical results on five test cases

 \subsubsection{Evolution of the partial KL divergence and spectrum}

 Figure \ref{fig:inefficiency}

 represents the evolution as the dimension varies between $5$ and $100$ of the partial KL divergence $D'$ for three different choices of covariance matrix: the optimal matrix $\Sigma^*$, its empirical estimation $\hat \Sigma^*$ and the estimation $\hat \Sigma^*_k$ of the optimal lower-dimensional covariance matrix.
-To compute $\hat \Sigma^*$, we generate a sample $\XX_1,\ldots,\XX_M$, of size $M=200$ from $g^*$ by acceptance-rejection method, for each dimension $n$.
-Then $\hat \Sigma^*_k$ is estimated from~$\hat{\Sigma}^*$ following algorithm \ref{algo:ISprojopt}.
 We can notice that the partial KL divergence for $\hat \Sigma^*$ grows much faster than the other two, and that the partial KL divergence for $\hat \Sigma^*_k$ remains very close to the optimal value $D'(\Sigma^*)$.
-As the KL divergence is a proxy for the efficiency of the auxiliary density (it is for instance closely related to the number of samples required for a given precision in \citet{Chatterjee18:0}), this suggests that using $\hat \Sigma^*_k$ will provide results close to optimal.
+As the KL divergence is a proxy for the efficiency of the auxiliary density (it is for instance closely related to the number of samples required for a given precision~\cite{Chatterjee18:0}), this suggests that using $\hat \Sigma^*_k$ will provide results close to optimal.